santhoshb-msft/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

 The solution is put on a whitelist so it can call the marketplace REST API with those details.
-A client must use [service-to-service access token request](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-client-creds-grant-flow#service-to-service-access-token-request) of the client credential workflow, and with the v1 Azure AD endpoint.
-Use the Marketplace Fulfillment API V2.0's resource ID, '20e940b3-4c77-4b0b-9a53-9e16a1b010a7' for the resource parameter
+A client must use [service-to-service access token request](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-client-creds-grant-flow#service-to-service-access-token-request) of the client credential workflow.
+Use the Marketplace Fulfillment API V2.0's resource ID, '20e940b3-4c77-4b0b-9a53-9e16a1b010a7' for the resource parameter if you are using AAD V1, and '20e940b3-4c77-4b0b-9a53-9e16a1b010a7/.default' if you are using AAD V2.

 Please note the different requirements for the Azure AD interaction for the landing page and calling the APIs.
 I recommend two separate AAD applications,